Judy Batker, DVM

 During the course of my journey to become a veterinarian, I was lucky enough to spend a significant amount of time in both Texas and Colorado where I met many good friends and mentors in the equine industry.
 I graduated from Colorado State University with special interests in sports medicine and rehabilitation and podiatry, although I enjoy all aspects of being an equine veterinarian.
 My husband Jake is a farrier and we continually push each other to be better on our respective sides of the equine foot.

 I will be forever fascinated with how horses move and the importance of good biomechanics.
 It was this interest that led me into veterinary spinal manipulation therapy, which has been part of how I practice for a few years now.
-I am passionate about combining both traditional lameness therapies and VSMT in a way that makes the most sense for the horse and whatever challenge they may be faced with.
+I am passionate about combining both traditional lameness therapies, VSMT and acupuncture in a way that makes the most sense for the horse and whatever challenge they may be faced with.
 I love continuing my education so I can better the life of the horse.

 Outside of work I enjoy life with my family which consists of my husband Jake, our two children Eli and Lexi, our three dogs, and a questionable number of horses - including the famous Truffles!
 We have a strong passion in furthering our horsemanship education and compete in Versatility Ranch Horse competitions.